Skip to Content

 (2) The crime rate in the political subdivision exceeds the State’s crime rate.

-A list of the political subdivisions that have crime rates exceeding the State’s crime rate is provided to the Comptroller’s Office by the Maryland Police Training and Standards Commission.
-You can review whether your political subdivision exceeds the State’s crime rate here.
-(Currently #29 on the list)
+A list of the political subdivisions that have crime rates exceeding the State’s crime rate is provided to the Comptroller’s Office each year by the Maryland Police Training and Standards Commission.

-A law enforcement officer may claim the subtraction, if applicable, by reporting it on Form 502 and Form 502SU.
+A qualifying law enforcement officer may claim the subtraction by reporting it on Form 502 and Form 502SU.
 The code is 00 (zero/zero).

 As always please consult your tax adviser for professional advice.
 This is provided as information only.